 If you happen to visit Slovenia and you are interested in wildlife, this subalpine country has a lot to offer.
 Due to its diverse landscape and low population density, Slovenia is home to many wild animal species.
 Even though the country is a paradise habitat for more than 24,000 animal species, we selected only some of the most outstanding.

 The fox is widespread in Eurasia, with the exception of India and Indochina, in North Africa and North America.
 Did you know that the first foxes were imported to Australia around 1850?
-In Slovenia, it is widespread from the Adriatic coast to Prekmurje region in the far east of the country.
+In Slovenia, it is widespread from the Adriatic coast to the Prekmurje region in the far east of the country.
 You can meet it in the mountains, near the forest borders.

 A brown bear is the largest European living beast today.
-The bear is an important European species and protected by many international conventions.
-About 50,000 bears live on the Europe territory of which about 1,000 in Slovenia.
-The number of bears in Slovenia has been constantly and rapidly growing, especially in the central Slovenia territory including the high karst, the dense forests with varied and thick vegetation terrain in the Kočevje and Notranjska regions.
+The bear is an important European species and is protected by many international conventions.
+About 50,000 bears live on the Europe territory of which about 1,000 are in Slovenia.
+The number of bears in Slovenia has been constantly and rapidly growing, especially in the central Slovenia territory including the high karst, and the dense forests with varied and thick vegetation terrain in the Kočevje and Notranjska regions.

 A bear needs a wide space to move, has an omnivorous diet, and also tolerates the presence of people which is why it is classified as a vulnerable species.
 The Slovenian brown bear can grow up to 250 cm in length and a male can reach more than 200 kg in weight.
 Despite its clumsy appearance, a bear is an excellent runner, swimmer and climber.
 This giant, who lives up to 35 years, is the most prominent omnivore among Slovenian beasts.

 The wolf (Canis lupus in Latin) is the largest member of the dog family and an immediate ancestor of the dog.
-The beginnings of domestication date back to the Late Stone Age (Neolithic), about 8000 years ago.
+The beginnings of domestication are dating back to the Late Stone Age (Neolithic), about 8000 years ago.
 According to a theory, people in various parts of the northern hemisphere domesticated local wild dogs – wolves and jackals.

 Their lifespan is up to 16 years also because of the lack of natural enemies.
 Although examples of cannibalism are known.
 Contrary to human belief, they are not dangerous to us.
 In Slovenia, wolves can be seen in beech and fir forests, which overgrow large mountain areas of the Dinaric karst.

 Except at the time of mating, a lynx is a loner.
 This wild cat that can weigh on average up to 25 kilos is a highly specialized predator and hunts from ambush.
-During the hunting, a lynx relies on sight and hearing.
-In Slovenia, you can find it mostly in the Kočevje region, where they prey deer, stags, fallow deer, wild boar, chamois, badger, rabbit, wild cat, and domestic animals like dogs, cats and sheep.
+During hunting, a lynx relies on sight and hearing.
+In Slovenia, you can find it mostly in the Kočevje region, where they prey on deer, stags, fallow deer, wild boar, chamois, badger, rabbit, wild cat, and domestic animals like dogs, cats, and sheep.
 75 percent of its diet consists of deer.